2004seraph/SET08103/README.md

 ## Requirements

-> [!NOTE]
 > **31** requirements of **32** have been implemented, which is **96.9%**.

 ### Evidence

+> [!NOTE]
-Very long results have been reduced to the beginning and ending dozen or so.
-The command has been included for you to reproduce it yourself.
+> Very long results have been reduced to the beginning and ending dozen or so.

+> [!NOTE]
+> The command has been included for you to reproduce each screenshot.
+Bear in mind they were all ran in the package's interactive REPL mode.

 | ID | Name                                                                                                                                                     | Met | Screenshot                                                                                                                  |
 |----|----------------------------------------------------------------------------------------------------------------------------------------------------------|-----|-----------------------------------------------------------------------------------------------------------------------------|